UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/03_Bricks_snap_in_sensors.md

 Here you can find the chip's [datasheet](http://www.adafruit.com/datasheets/1893_datasheet.pdf)

 ### Usage
+Barometer Brick is able to return `Temperature` and `Pressure` ambient values.
 In this file you can find the temperature scale (the sensor resolution):

     /sys/class/i2c-dev/i2c-1/device/1-0060/iio\:device0/in_temp_scale